bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    word can be added as tag name.

-   There are two tags with special meanings for some start elements, ``CONNECTOR`` and ``DEPRECATED``:
+   There are two tags with special meanings for some start elements, ``DEPRECATED`` and ``CONNECTOR``:

-   -  ``CONNECTOR``: This tag marks a Sub Process Start element as deprecated.
-      Call Subs elements using a deprecated element will be marked with a deprecation validation warning.
+   -  ``DEPRECATED``: This tag marks a Sub Process Start, a Request Start or a WebService Start element as deprecated.
+Call elements using a deprecated element will be marked with a deprecation validation warning.
-   -  ``DEPRECATED``: Setting this tag allows a Sub Process Start, a Request Start or a WebService Start element to be displayed in the Connector Dialog.
+   -  ``CONNECTOR``: Setting this tag allows a Sub Process Start element to be displayed in the Connector Dialog.

 .. _process-element-tab-output: